ibm-cloud-docs/pattern-classic-edge-gateway/service-management-design.md

 {{site.data.keyword.cloudaccesstraillong_notm}} services are deprecated and will no longer be supported as of 30 March 2025.
 The replacement service, {{site.data.keyword.logs_full_notm}} is planned to be generally available in late 2024.
 For more information, see [Getting started with {{site.data.keyword.logs_full_notm}}](/docs/cloud-logs?topic=cloud-logs-getting-started).
 {: attention}

-Consider the need to record and monitor the activities and changes made inside the {{site.data.keyword.cloud_notm}} account to help investigating abnormal activity, critical actions, and to meet regulatory audit requirements. {{site.data.keyword.cloudaccesstraillong_notm}} monitors and manages activities in the {{site.data.keyword.cloud_notm}}.
+Consider the need to record and monitor the activities and changes made inside the {{site.data.keyword.cloud_notm}} account to help investigating abnormal activity, critical actions, and to meet regulatory audit requirements. {{site.data.keyword.logs_full_notm}} monitors and manages activities in the {{site.data.keyword.cloud_notm}}.
 It provides a dashboard and notification for real-time monitoring.
-For more information, see [Getting started with {{site.data.keyword.cloudaccesstraillong_notm}}](/docs/activity-tracker?topic=activity-tracker-getting-started).
+For more information, see [Getting started with {{site.data.keyword.logs_full_notm}}](/docs/cloud-logs?topic=cloud-logs-getting-started).

 Alternatively, third-party software such as Splunk and Datadog can be integrated with {{site.data.keyword.cloud_notm}} to provide security monitoring, compliance reporting, and operational intelligence.